Shaifali25/A-Dice-game/README.md

 # A-Dice-game
-This game is a dice challenge winner between 2 dices.
+This game requires HTML, CSS, and Javascript.
+It is a game that requires 2 players and the one with a large value on his dice will be the winner.